 Lurtz recommends different tools to build community through fun.
 These include

 While there are a plethora of resources out there when deciding on a book club, MDRT features many book recommendations for sales growth and leadership.
-Here’s one recent article that features a strong list of books to start with
+Here’s one recent article that features a strong list of books to start with. - The daily question

 This can be a fun question about what you like on your pizza or something that you’re thankful for or just what you are working on today.
 The daily question is a powerful tool, Lurtz said.
 “It’s kind of amazing how those small questions add up over time.
 It’s certainly not going to fix anything tomorrow.
 You learn, however, more about your co-workers through that process.
 You feel connected to them.”